Fun and fruity! Rainbow Lemon Meringue pie has the fresh sweet citrus flavor of classic lemon meringue with a colorful rainbow surprise hiding inside.

 In a medium sized sauce pan, combine the sugar, cornstarch, and pinch of salt.
 Add the lemon zest, lemon juice, cold water and egg yolks and whisk thoroughly.
 Slowly pour in the boiling water and butter.
 Stirring constantly, cook over medium-high heat until the mixture comes to a boil.
 Let boil one minute.

-Divide the filling into three parts.
-Add one to two drops of food coloring to two of the parts, leaving the third as it is.
+Divide the filling equally into 4 bowls.
+Each part will be about 3/4 cups.
+Add one to two drops of food coloring to 3 of the bowls, stirring well to disperse the color.
+Leave the 4th bowl as it is.
 Layer the colored lemon filling in the prepared pie crust.

 Spread the meringue over the hot filling, taking care to spread the meringue completely to the edges of the pie.